WISE OWL EXERCISES

 Irritatingly you still must choose an initial Current Value (and even more annoyingly it doesn't even give you the drop down you made to help you choose!).

-Try flicking between the different treatments using Edit Queries then Edit Parameters from the Home tab.
-Save as Dropping usual treatments.
+Try flicking between the different treatments using Edit Queries then Edit Parameters from the Home tab, to test that everything works, then save your report as Dropping usual treatments.